 Insurance program administrators like to keep costs low, and often, that means they’d like their enrollees to use the least expensive option available.
 Outpatient care is preferred as a result.

 If you know you need a PHP, make sure you can document why it’s the best choice for you and your recovery.
 Get your doctor, therapist, or other professional to jot notes down you can share.
 And ask your treatment provider to talk with your insurance company directly and authorize your care before you enroll.

 That way, you’ll ensure there will be no payment complications standing in your way when you start your recovery.

-Does PHP Work With Other Recovery Options?
+Can it Work Alongside Other Recovery Options?

 It’s easy to think in black-and-white terms about your recovery.
 If you choose one option, the others don’t seem available to you.
 Addiction professionals think differently.
 To them, recovery works on a spectrum.
 You might need some or all of the different types of help available as you fight back.

 This is the first part of recovery.
 You’ll help your body ease from intoxication to tentative sobriety with the help of medications and medical monitoring.